-Provides assistance to expand the supply of housing with the availability of supportive services for persons with disabilities and promotes and facilitates community integration for people with significant and long-term disabilities.
+Provides assistance to expand the supply of housing with the availability of supportive services for persons with disabilities and promotes and facilitates community integration for low- and extremely-low income people with disabilities.

 Nature of Program: The Section 811 program helps expand the supply of affordable housing with supportive services for persons with disabilities.
-It provides very low-income persons with disabilities options that allow them to live independently but in an environment that provides support activities such as cleaning, cooking, transportation, etc. Capital advances are made to eligible private, nonprofit sponsors and, in cases of mixed-finance, for-profit limited partnerships where the sole general partner is (i) a nonprofit organization or (ii) a for-profit corporation controlled by a nonprofit organization to finance the development of rental housing with supportive services for persons with disabilities.
-The advance is interest free and does not have to be repaid so long as the housing remains available for very low-income persons with disabilities for at least 40 years.
+It provides very low- and extremely low-income persons with disabilities options that allow them to live independently but in an environment that provides support activities such as cleaning, cooking, transportation, etc. Capital advances are made to eligible private, nonprofit sponsors and, in cases of mixed-finance, for-profit limited partnerships where the sole general partner is (i) a nonprofit organization or (ii) a for-profit corporation controlled by a nonprofit organization to finance the development of rental housing with supportive services for persons with disabilities.
+The advance is interest-free and does not have to be repaid so long as the housing remains available for very low- or extremely low-income persons with disabilities for at least 40 years.
 Project rental assistance covers the difference between the HUD-approved operating cost of the project and the tenants' contributions toward rent.
+The Section 811 program also provides project rental assistance to state housing agencies.